How to grow roses

 Plant roses in a well-prepared hole with added compost to improve soil structure and aid water retention.
 Backfill with soil and firm in well, then water thoroughly.

 In this clip from BBC Gardeners' World below, Monty Don shows how to plant shrub roses.
 Watch as he plants the yellow-flowered, myrrh-scented rose The Pilgrim in the Cottage Garden at Longmeadow.
-He explains how to prepare the soil and dig the hole, how and why you should add mycorrhizal fungi, and what rose care to provide to ensure the rose settles in well.
+He explains how to prepare the soil and dig the hole, how and why you should add mycorrhizal fungi, and what care to provide to ensure the rose settles in well.

 How to plant bare-root roses